 Norwegian drug policy has changed substantially in recent years and there are ongoing discussions about decriminalizing the use of drugs.
 Cannabis has a unique position among illegal drugs, with the by far highest number of users.
 How does cannabis use change during adolescence and young adulthood?

-Figure 1 shows us that over time the percentage adds up to more than one out of three.
-In other words quite a lot of people have used cannabis at least once.
-The ones who were the first to try cannabis did so in their early teens.
-We then see a steepening of the curve towards the end of the teenage years and into the twenties, before it flattens out.
+Figure 1 shows that over time, about one out of three has used cannabis.
+Only few had used cannabis in early adolescence, whereas we see steepening of the curve towards the end of the teenage years and into the 20s, before it flattens out.

-In Figure 2 we look closer at how many used cannabis within the last year.
-Here the patterns emerge even clearer: The peak of the curve is found between ages 18-24.
-At around age 30 the curve drops drastically.
-It is far less common to use cannabis once one is over the age of 30.
-The great majority has only used the substance a few times.
+Figure 2 displays how many used cannabis within the last year.
+Here, the pattern is even clearer: The peak of the curve is found between ages 18-24.
+At around age 30 the curve drops substantially.
+It is far less common to use cannabis at age 30 or older.
+Moreover, a large majority has used cannabis only a few times.

-In Figure 3 we look at how many used cannabis 10 times or more within the last year.
-It shows us that the age dispersal is about the same as in the previous figure, but the percentage of people with this pattern of use is much lower.
-As with the previous figure we see a peak in the early twenties.
-Notice however that this percentage is only about 3 %.
-Most individuals will experiment with cannabis, but only a small minority develop more encompassing patterns of use.
-This is one of the topics we have written extensively about, and both professionals and politicians have been very interested in our discoveries.
-These findings play into the work of developing a Norwegian drug policy currently being undertaken by our politicians.
+Figure 3 provides information about the percentage of those who used cannabis 10 times or more within the last year.
+In this figure, the age distribution is about the same as in the previous figure, but the percentage of people with this pattern of use is much lower.
+As with the previous figure we see a peak in the early 20s.
+Notice however that only about 3 % report about cannabis use as frequently as 10 times or more.
+Many young people will experiment with cannabis, but only a small minority develop more extensive patterns of use.
+We have repeatedly written about cannabis use among young people by using data from the Young in Norway Study, and our results have contributed to the debate of how Norwegian drug policy reforms.